Inequality Is a Bigger Threat to Our Democracy Than Putin Is

 That may sound like a non sequitur.
 The debate over tax policy in the United States is generally framed as a conflict between rival economic theories.
 Democrats may claim that cutting taxes on the rich will slow the economy, or drive up the debt, or force cuts to popular domestic programs.
 But few would put supply-side cuts on a list of threats to liberal democracy in the United States.

-This argument for soaking the rich is just as salient now as it was in the robber barons’ heyday: In 2016, American billionaires aided the campaigns of their preferred presidential candidates, in hopes of furthering their special interests – and perhaps, gaining a sympathetic ear at 1600 Pennsylvania Avenue.
+This argument for soaking the rich is just as salient now as it was in the robber barons’ heyday: In 2016, American billionaires aided the campaigns of their preferred presidential candidates, in hopes of furthering their special interests — and perhaps, gaining a sympathetic ear at 1600 Pennsylvania Avenue.
 In pursuit of this end, well-heeled donors funded propaganda campaigns through social media and television advertisements, while a few sought to use stolen emails to discredit their preferred candidate’s opponent.
-Some right-wing plutocrats even financed efforts to impose voting restrictions and felon disenfranchisement laws – thereby, directly barring some Americans from having their voices heard at the ballot box.
+Some right-wing plutocrats even financed efforts to impose voting restrictions and felon disenfranchisement laws — thereby directly barring some Americans from having their voices heard at the ballot box.

 Some may take exception to this (implicit) analogy: American elites attempting to influence our elections through political speech — and Russian operatives trying to do so through cyberattacks — are categorically different phenomena.
 This is certainly true; but it also does nothing to negate the premise that the political influence of American multi-millionaires, billionaires, and corporations undermines the integrity of our democracy, in many of the same ways that Russian interference does.

-Does anyone really believe that RT has done more to distort Americans’ understanding of – and faith in – their political system than Rupert Murdoch’s Fox News?
-Or that Sputnik has had a more corrosive influence on American discourse than Robert Mercer’s Brietbart?
-Or that Putin’s oligarchs have done more to disconnect American policy from the popular will than the funders of the Koch Network?
-Or that the Kremlin’s interference in our politics has done more to damage public confidence in our institutions than K-Street’s?
+Does anyone really believe that RT has done more to distort Americans’ understanding of — and faith in — their political system than Rupert Murdoch’s Fox News?
+Or that Sputnik has had a more corrosive influence on American discourse than Robert Mercer’s Breitbart?
+Or that Putin’s oligarchs have done more to disconnect American policy from the popular will than the funders of the Koch network?
+Or that the Kremlin’s interference in our politics has done more to damage public confidence in our institutions than K Street’s?

 Such claims are facially absurd.
 The furor over Russia’s election hacking is justified.
 But the discrepancy between how seriously our political elites take the threat that Russian meddling poses to our democracy — and how blithe they are about the one that concentrated wealth poses to it — is not.

 It’s true that discussions of big money’s corrosive influence aren’t wholly absent from the American political conversation.
 But they are typically confined to debates over campaign finance laws.
-This is unfortunate – and not merely because the Supreme Court has erected a mountainous roadblock on the path to federal reforms.
-So long as the wealthiest 0.1 percent of Americans own as much as the bottom 90 percent, the threat of creeping plutocracy in the U.S. will remain – even if Citizens United and Buckley v.
+This is unfortunate — and not merely because the Supreme Court has erected a mountainous roadblock on the path to federal reforms.
+So long as the wealthiest 0.1 percent of Americans own as much as the bottom 90 percent, the threat of creeping plutocracy in the U.S. will remain — even if Citizens United and Buckley v.
 Valeo were somehow overturned.
-After all, campaign donations are just one of the many ways that well-heeled elites influence the political process – and not necessarily, the most effective.
-Charles and David Koch’s most fruitful investments weren’t made in discrete presidential campaigns, but in funding a political network that cultivates and mobilizes conservative activists throughout the United States – and think tanks and lobbies that shape elite opinion in D.C.
+After all, campaign donations are just one of the many ways that well-heeled elites influence the political process — and not necessarily the most effective.
+Charles and David Koch’s most fruitful investments weren’t made in discrete presidential campaigns, but in funding a political network that cultivates and mobilizes conservative activists throughout the United States — and think tanks and lobbies that shape elite opinion in D.C.

-It is hard to see how one can impose tight restrictions on political organizing and policy research in a free and open society – let alone, one with Constitutional protections of speech as robust as our own.
+It is hard to see how one can impose tight restrictions on political organizing and policy research in a free and open society — let alone, one with constitutional protections of speech as robust as our own.
 Pushing for more public financing of elections should be part of any plan for limiting the influence of big money in politics.
-But steeply progressive taxation is just as essential to that goal – and liberals would do well to emphasize this point in the upcoming debate over Donald Trump’s tax plan.
+But steeply progressive taxation is just as essential to that goal — and liberals would do well to emphasize this point in the upcoming debate over Donald Trump’s tax plan.

 The president’s initial framework for tax “reform” would deliver 80 percent of its benefits to the top one percent of American earners, according to a preliminary analysis from the nonpartisan Tax Policy Center.
-It’s possible that the Republicans’ final plan will be a bit less regressive than that – but not much less so.
-The heart of Trump’s package is giant tax cut for corporations, which will deliver the bulk of its (figurative and literal) dividends to wealthy shareholders and corporate executives.
-Other core provisions of the plan include the abolition of the tax on estates worth more than $5.5 million and a giant cut in the rate paid by wealthy “small business” owners (including the owner of a little mom and pop shop called “the Trump Organization”).
+It’s possible that the Republicans’ final plan will be a bit less regressive than that — but not much less so.
+The heart of Trump’s package is a giant tax cut for corporations, which will deliver the bulk of its (figurative and literal) dividends to wealthy shareholders and corporate executives.
+Other core provisions of the plan include the abolition of the tax on estates worth more than $5.5 million and a giant cut in the rate paid by wealthy “small business” owners (including the owner of a little mom-and-pop shop called “the Trump Organization”).

 The stakes of these regressive cuts might strike some Americans as abstract.
 After all, as they raid the federal treasury for their billionaire benefactors, Republicans do intend to set aside a bit of hush money for the witnesses in the middle class.
 And since the GOP does not (currently) plan to attach spending cuts to their tax package, most American households will come out ahead in the near-term.
 Progressives can (and should) argue that these tax cuts will threaten popular domestic programs down the road.
 But Democrats shouldn’t rely exclusively on decrying the tax cuts’ second-order effects; not when the first-order one is to exacerbate economic inequalities that are strangling our democracy.